FDUK/exhibition/journey/dundee.md

 In early spring 1846, the desire to see Douglass was so great that 1,200 people crammed themselves into a chapel in Dundee to hear lectures on the relationship of Scottish churches with American slavery.
 Douglass denounced the Free Church of Scotland and demanded the money be returned:

 >Disgorge the plunder!
 Disgorge the plunder!
 The cry shall be heard throughout Scotland.
 I shall not be silenced by an attempt to make light of it.
-I shall not be hushed by an attempt to excite ridicule – or an attempt to stand up before the world and blacken my character by their base insinuations.
-I defy them to point to a single black spot in my character.
 > <footer><cite>Dundee Courier, Tuesday 17 March 1846</cite></footer>